dpgaspar/Flask-AppBuilder/docs/installation.rst

         $ sudo pip install virtualenv

     One of these will probably install virtualenv on your system.
 Maybe it’s even in your package manager.
-If you use Ubuntu, try:
+If you use a debian system (like Ubuntu), try:

     ::